Choosing the best dog for your family was produced in partnership with Legal & General

-Choosing the right dog to join our family was one of the hardest decisions we ever made.
-So I am collaborating with Pedigree to talk about how we choose the best dog for our family.
+Choosing the best dog to join our family was one of the hardest decisions we ever made.
 I am not going to lie, it filled me with dread.
-I was worried that I would make the wrong decision and would be left to pick up the pieces and really cause issues in the family dynamic.
+I was worried that we would make the wrong decision and I would be left to pick up the pieces and that it would really change the family dynamic.
 Having a pet is a big responsibility and It really scared me, but I also knew that as a family we would all benefit from having a dog.

 However, I am not going to pretend that choosing and looking after a dog is easy.
 There are so many things to consider, so I am going to share with you the things we took into consideration when choosing Alvin and what is our routine with him.
 Alvin is a Bichon Frise and we knew quite a lot about his breed thanks to our friends who also had a Bichon, in fact, it was due to their dog that we knew this was the right breed for us.